rsspp/experiments/README.md

 ### Traces
 Most DPDK experiments use a trace, as a workload to various benchmarks.
 Unfortunately we cannot share our campus trace.
 Look at the paper to find the characteristics of the trace (one trace at 4Gbps, one "accelerated" at 15Gbps in the paper).
 One can use CAIDA 2018 traces but its relatively small speed limits reproducibility of the experiments with their current parameter (remember RSS++ aims to keep the CPU load at a high level, if the trace runs slower, you need to use less cores/more load on the DUT to a somehow unrealistic extent, which is why we used our own).
 You may use [our script](traces/) to accelerate your trace.
-Sprayer emulation also needs the trace [to be rewritten](traces/) (for experiments imbalance, latency, drop and nat), and similarly metron emulation needs rules specific to each traces to dispatch "traffic classes".
+Sprayer emulation also needs the trace [to be rewritten](traces/) (for experiments imbalance, latency, drop and nat), and similarly Metron emulation needs rules specific to each traces to dispatch "traffic classes".

 Change the line `kthmorningsingle:trace=XX` and `kthmorningquad:trace=YY` in testie.d/traces.testie to change the path to your own trace files.